WHO treaty makes the world safer - ExBulletin

 The world is on the verge of forging a generational pact to protect all countries from a repeat of the terrible losses inflicted by Covid-19.
 This vital effort, launched by the UK and more than 190 World Health Organization member states more than two years ago, aims to ensure that everyone, everywhere, is better protected when the next outbreak occurs. pandemic.

-There are elements of opinion within our country and others who, despite the evidence, continue to claim that the proposed global agreement on the pandemic is an attack on national sovereignty and a tool to impose vaccination on the population scale, the obligation to wear a mask and confinement.
+There are elements of opinion within our country, and others, who, despite the evidence, continue to claim that the proposed global pandemic deal is an attack on national sovereignty and a tool to impose population-wide vaccinations, mask mandates, and lockdowns.

 In fact, the draft agreement states: Nothing in the WHO Pandemic Agreement should be construed as conferring on the WHO Secretariat… any authority to direct, direct, modify or prescribe any another way… national laws.